Year: 2014 – 2016

 - Issues on affordability.

-- Innovative housing typologies, neighborhood morphology, community planning, etc.
+- Innovative housing typologies, neighbourhood morphology, community planning, etc.

 - Policies and regulations related issues.